exceptionless/Website/content/news/2016/2016-08-01-real-time-app-configuration-event-settings.md

 If you go to Admin > Projects in Exceptionless, you can choose the project you would like to edit the settings for.
 Each project can have unique settings.

-The default tab is &#8220;General,&#8221; which simply houses the project name and attached organization.
-Nothing fancy here &#8211; pretty self explanatory.
+The default tab is "General," which simply houses the project name and attached organization.
+Nothing fancy here - pretty self explanatory.

 ### API Keys

 [<img loading="lazy" class="aligncenter size-medium wp-image-14601" src="/assets/api-keys-300x127.png" alt="exceptionless api keys" width="300" height="127" data-id="14601" srcset="/assets/api-keys-300x127.png 300w, /assets/api-keys.png 738w" sizes="(max-width: 300px) 100vw, 300px" />](/assets/api-keys.png)

 This tab is where you can generate an API key for your project.
 Again, pretty self explanatory.
-Hit &#8220;New API Key&#8221; and one gets generated.
+Hit "New API Key" and one gets generated.
 For more details on API usage, check out the [API Usage documentation](https://github.com/exceptionless/Exceptionless/wiki/API-Usage) on GitHub.

 ### Settings